 - If a 55-inch TV set sounds a little too big for your needs, then check out our pick of the best 40-inch screens for your living room.

 Whether you already knew a 55-inch TV was right for you or we’ve managed to talk you round to the idea, you shouldn’t worry about finding one with the basics baked in.
 Most 55-inch TVs that are on the market right now will support 4K resolution, HDR and will have built-in smart TV services to boot.
 So unless you're looking at an old or very, very cheap model, you should find at least one of these features (and usually all three).

 That means that to make your decision about which 55-inch 4K TV to buy, you’ll need to focus on the model you want, as well as how much cash you're willing to part with to give your home entertainment setup an upgrade.

-You'll also need to consider whether you'd prefer the unrivalled brightness of LCD or the cinema-beating black levels and contrast of an OLED.
+You'll also need to consider whether you'd prefer the unrivalled brightness of LCD or the cinema-beating black levels and deep contrast of an OLED.

 1. Best 55-inch TV: LG OLED55C8

 Stunning pictures at an affordable price puts OLED back on top

 Screen size: 55-inch | Tuner: Freeview HD | Resolution: 3840 x 2160 | Panel technology: OLED | Smart TV: webOS | Curved: No | Dimensions: 1,225 x 714 x 48.9 mm